SRDewan/Hospital-Management-System/README.md

 ## Steps to run the program

+1. Type `pip3 install prettytable`
-1. Type `mysql -h <hostname> -u <username> --port=<port number> -p < Hospital.sql`
+2. Type `mysql -h <hostname> -u <username> --port=<port number> -p < Hospital.sql`
-2. Input your MySQL password when prompted
+3. Input your MySQL password when prompted
-3. Type `python3 main.py` to start the CLI
+4. Type `python3 main.py` to start the CLI
-4. Enter your username, password, hostname and portnumber to use the CLI
+5. Enter your username, password, hostname and port number to use the CLI

 ## Some notes on using the CLI